12th Peacekeeping Brigade (Armenia): Lebanon

-During the mission, an Armenian chapel was opened.
-Since December 2014, the brigade sent a platoon in Lebanon as part of the United Nations Interim Force in Lebanon.
+The peacekeeping brigade of Armenia sent a platoon in Lebanon as part of the United Nations Interim Force in Lebanon.
+In December 2014, a Lebanese peacekeeping mission started with the participation of an Armenian platoon consisting of 32 servicemen.

 Syria

 The brigade became the base of the Armenian contingent in Syria, a task force consisting of 83 medics, demining experts, force protection and other military personnel.
 This was the first independent foreign deployment of the Armenian military.

 Kazakhstan

 100 peacekeepers were deployed to Kazakhstan in the aftermath of the 2022 Kazakh protests, serving to protect water sources and a bread factory in Almaty.